U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-What are the Standards for Boundary Evidence (Standards)?
+What are the Standards for Boundary Evidence (SBE)?

-The Standards provide a standardized risk-based system of identifying and documenting boundary evidence for lands administered by Department of the Interior (DOI) bureaus and offices (bureaus), except lands administered through the Bureau of Indian Affairs (BIA).
-We designed the SBE to assist bureau and office managers in determining that boundaries are adequate for the intended land and resource transaction or commercial project.
+The SBE provides a standardized risk-based system of identifying and documenting boundary evidence for lands administered by Department of the Interior (DOI) bureaus and offices (bureaus), except lands administered through the Bureau of Indian Affairs (BIA).
+We designed the SBE to assist bureau and office managers in determining whether boundaries are sufficient for the intended land and resource transaction.

 What will change?

 With this change in management of land boundaries policy, the DOI will resolve and implement Recommendation 8 of the DOI Office of Inspector General Final Audit Report “Department of the Interior’s Management of Land Boundaries” No. C-IN-MOA-0001-2009 (July 16, 2010), and the supplemental response by the Assistant Secretary – Land and Minerals Management (ASLM) (August 6, 2010) (OIG Report).

-The Standards take the complex work of land boundary management and break it down into the basic legal and practical components.
-The Standards utilize the expertise of field and program managers, realty and resource specialists, project managers, and surveyors working in a collaborative manner.
-Land tenure professionals work together and report their findings via standardized and formalized documentation, known as the SBE, to assist DOI bureaus and offices in meeting their management of land boundaries responsibilities and obligations.
+The SBE takes the complex work of management of land boundaries and breaks it down into the basic practical and legal components for efficient risk assessment.
+The SBE uses expertise of field and program managers, realty and resource specialists, transaction and project managers, and land surveyors working in a collaborative manner.
+Land tenure professionals work together and report their boundary evidence findings via standardized and formalized documentation, known as the SBE, to assist DOI bureaus and offices in meeting their management of land boundaries responsibilities and obligations.

 Who will benefit?

 The bureaus and offices, members of the public and commercial entities will benefit.
-The Standards will minimize delays, conflicts, litigation, and other costs caused by erroneous or ambiguous land descriptions; ancient, antiquated, or obliterated land boundaries.
-The Standards enable a savings to BLM, public, and commercial entities by timely documentation of the condition of the boundaries could affect a transaction by decreasing bureau, public, and commercial entity costs.
+The SBE will minimize delays, potential for conflicts, and other costs caused by erroneous or ambiguous land descriptions; ancient, antiquated, or obliterated land boundaries; and/or conflicting boundaries or use.
+The SBE’s timely documentation of the location of the boundaries could affect a transaction by decreasing bureau, public, and commercial entity costs.

-For acquisitions of new lands, we have Department of Justice Title Standards; why have Standards for Boundary Evidence, too?
+For acquisitions of new lands, we have Department of Justice Title Standards; why have SBE, too?

 Title Standards seek to identify and eliminate title defects.
-Cadastral Surveys perform the same functions with respect to boundary defects that may cloud title.
-The Standards for Boundary Evidence help to identify when a cadastral survey is not necessary for a successful land and resource transaction or commercial project.
+Surveys perform the same functions with respect to boundary defects that may cloud title.
+The SBE helps to identify when a land survey is not necessary for a successful land and resource transaction.

-Will every land and resource transaction have to go through the Standards process?
+Will every transaction and resource transaction have to go through the SBE process?

-How is it known that a $10,000 threshold will generate a manageable number of cases?
+How do we know that a $10,000 threshold will generate a manageable number of cases?

-Evidence from the OIG Report suggests that $10,000 is an appropriate threshold amount for a significant transaction and project.
-While this value is low, relative to the value of most pieces of land and their respective resources and to commercial projects, a large portion of cases will be handled without the need of an Official Survey or Boundary Evidence Certificate.
+Evidence presented in the OIG Report suggests that $10,000 is an appropriate threshold amount for a significant transaction.
 The OIG reports that 50 percent of all Public Land Survey System (PLSS) boundaries for Federal interest lands have fair to high reliability, meaning that we have surveyed the land since 1910.
 We will therefore likely be able to handle cases involving these boundaries using only records of these particular boundaries.
-It is likely that only 50 percent or less of cases may require field verification.
+Experience has shown that only 50 percent or fewer of transactions may require field verification.